 Allocating resources strictly based on consumption, so that nothing gets made, touched, or moved before the downstream process actually signals a requirement.

-Leveling load and smoothening the schedule, so that capacity matches demand, avoiding idle times and resource shortages, making too many or not enough.
+Leveling load and smoothening the schedule, so that capacity aligns with demand, avoiding idle times and resource shortages, prevents making too many or not enough.